jissac/Machine-Learning-Resources/README.md

 # Machine Learning Resources

-A collection of ML material that I'm using in my personal learning
+A collection of ML related material that I've found to be helpful.

 ## Ethics
 Links focused on understanding the implications of AI and how to positively shape its development